ADN FAQs

 721 Cliff Drive

-Santa Barbara, CA 93109Transcripts can be submitted along with your mailed application as long as they are in the original un-opened envelope you received from your previous school's Admissions & Records or Registrar's Office.
-Otherwise, you may have your transcripts submitted electronically to SBCC Admissions & Records.
+Electronic transcripts are preferred, submit your transcripts electronically to SBCC Admissions & Records.
+Otherwise, transcripts can be submitted along with your mailed application as long as they are in the original un-opened envelope you received from your previous school's Admissions & Records or Registrar's Office.
 They must be received by the deadline of the application cycle.

 Application evaluation results from applicants who are not selected for the specified entry cohort will be retained for a period of two (2) years from your original application date.